Oliver Lodge: Paranormal investigations

 Scientific work on electromagnetic radiation convinced Lodge that an ether existed and that it filled the entire universe.
 Lodge came to believe that the spirit world existed in the ether.
 As a Christian Spiritualist, Lodge had written that the resurrection in the Bible referred to Christ's etheric body becoming visible to his disciples after the Crucifixion.
 By the 1920s the physics of the ether had been undermined by the theory of relativity, however, Lodge still defended his ether theory arguing in "Ether and Reality" that it was not inconsistent with the theory of general relativity.
 Linked to his belief in Spiritualism, Lodge had also endorsed a theory of spiritual evolution which he promoted in Man and the Universe (1908) and Making of Man (1924).
 He lectured on theistic evolution at the Charing Cross Hospital and at Christ Church, Westminster.
 His lectures were published in a book Evolution and Creation (1926).

 Historian Janet Oppenheim has noted that Lodge's interest in spiritualism "prompted some of his fellow scientists to wonder if his mind, too, had not been wrecked."
 In 1913 the biologist Ray Lankester criticized the Spiritualist views of Lodge as unscientific and misleading the public.

-Edward Clodd criticized Lodge as being an incompetent researcher to detect fraud and claimed his Spiritualist beliefs were based on magical thinking and primitive superstition.
+Edward Clodd criticised Lodge as being an incompetent researcher to detect fraud and claimed his Spiritualist beliefs were based on magical thinking and primitive superstition.
 Charles Arthur Mercier (a leading British psychiatrist) wrote in his book Spiritualism and Sir Oliver Lodge (1917) that Lodge had been duped into believing mediumship by trickery and his Spiritualist views were based on assumptions and not scientific evidence.
 Francis Jones in the American Journal of Psychology in a review for Lodge's The Survival of Man wrote that his psychical claims are not scientific and the book is one-sided as it does not contain research from experimental psychology.

 Magician John Booth noted that the stage mentalist David Devant managed to fool a number of people into believing he had genuine psychic ability who did not realize that his feats were magic tricks.
 At St. George's Hall, London he performed a fake "clairvoyant" act where he would read a message sealed inside an envelope.
 Lodge who was present in the audience was duped by the trick and claimed that Devant had used psychic powers.
 In 1936, Devant in his book Secrets of My Magic revealed the trick method he had used.